- About us

 Have you studied in Australia?

 We are keen to learn about anyone from West Africa who has studied in Australia, no matter how long ago.
-Alumni of the Australia Awards Scholarships program should register here.
-Anyone else can send us an email.
+Please send us an email here.

 Meet the Australia Awards Alumni on the Frontlines against Ebola